QUARE: Quality-Aware Requirements Analysis through Multi-Agent Dialectical Negotiation: Results and Analysis

 \subsection{Results for RQ1: Coverage and Diversity}

-RQ1 examines whether specialized multi-agent collaboration improves the coverage and diversity of generated requirements relative to single-agent generation.
-We compare the single-agent baseline with Phase~1 outputs, in which five quality-oriented agents independently generate requirements without negotiation.
-All geometric metrics (CHV and MDC) are computed in the original five-dimensional quality space $\mathcal{Q}=\mathbb{R}^{5}$, with PCA used solely for visualization.
+RQ1 examines whether specialized multi-agent collaboration improves the coverage, diversity, and dimensional balance of generated requirements.
+We compare the final outputs of all five configurations (single-agent, multi-agent without negotiation, MARE, iReDev, and QUARE), where the multi-agent-without-negotiation ablation isolates the contribution of agent specialization from subsequent pipeline stages.
+All geometric metrics (CHV and MDC) are computed in the original five-dimensional quality space $Q=\mathbb{R}^{5}$, with PCA used solely for visualization.

+The quantitative results in Table~\ref{tab:req_coverage_diversity} confirm that multi-agent outputs achieve broader coverage than single-agent baselines across all five evaluation subjects.
+We provide detailed per-case breakdowns and visualizations in the supplementary material.
+The multi-agent withoutnnegotiation ablation (Phase 1 only) yields similar coverage geometry to QUARE's final output, as negotiation preserves rather than transforms the requirement set (Phase 2 vs. Phase 1 BERTScore: 100.0\%), its detailed contribution is isolated in Section V-E.